stchau4work/chineseCalendar/README.md

 ## HK Chinese New Year Holidays
-I've reimplemented the algorithm from Dr. Herong Yang java program and it is valid from 1901 to 2100.
+I've reimplemented the algorithm from Dr. Herong Yang's java program and it is valid from 1901 to 2100.

 **getChineseNewYear** returns the date of the chinese New Year from a given year in Date format